tbaggett/xfgloss/README.md

 ---

 # About the Author
 I am a Xamarin Certified Mobile Developer focused on Android, iOS and tvOS application development using Microsoft tools and C#, and Apple tools and Swift.
 I have 25+ years of professional software development experience and have successfully telecommuted on a variety of projects since 2008.

-I am looking for opportunities to be part of a great team building great mobile apps!
 You can learn more about me on my [website](http://tommyb.com/) or [LinkedIn page](https://www.linkedin.com/in/tommybaggett).